RajathRD/siamrpn_detection/README.md

 Use the SiamRPN implemented in rpn.py by replacing the file in ./lib/model/rpn in the repo you build with the link given above.

 There are other repositories you might have to look at to include the proposal scoring and selection mechanisms as given in the paper [which pertains to a visual tracking task].
+Here's a good one: https://github.com/arbitularov/SiamRPN-PyTorch

 SiamRPN paper: http://www.zhengzhu.net/upload/P6938bc861e8d4583bf47d47d64ed9598.pdf